Alpine, Texas: University

-K–12 schools
+Schools

-Alpine Independent School District serves more than 1,000 local students attending Alpine Elementary School, Alpine Middle School, and Alpine High School, in classes from Pre-K, Kindergarten, and first through 12th grades.
+Alpine Independent School District serves more than 1,000 local students attending Alpine Elementary School, Alpine Middle School, and Alpine High School, in classes from prekindergarten, kindergarten, and first through 12th grades.

-On the Texas Education Agency report card for 2013–2014, the high school, with 277 students in grades 9–12, reached "Met Standard" overall, while receiving Distinction designations in mathematics, social studies, top 25% closing performance gaps, and postsecondary readiness.
-Notably, average class sizes in Alpine High are only about two-thirds the state average.
-The Middle School, with 309 students in grades 5–8, also reached "Met Standard", while receiving Distinction designations in mathematics and social Studies.

-School colors are purple and old gold.
-The high school is home to the Alpine Fightin' Bucks and Lady Bucks.
-Sports include football, volleyball, cross-country, girls' basketball, boys' basketball, powerlifting, track and field, baseball, softball, golf, athletic training, and tennis.
-Alpine hosts the Big Bend Mountain Ramble, a "mile-high cross country meet, the highest race in Texas", as well as high-school and junior-high relays.

-Alpine Montessori School is a private, nonsectarian, nonprofit school which serves grades pre-K through sixth.
+Alpine Montessori School is a private, nonsectarian, nonprofit school which serves prekindergarten through sixth grade.

-Alpine Christian School is a nondenominational Christian school serving grades pre-K through 12.
+Alpine Christian School is a nondenominational Christian school serving prekindergarten through grade 12.

-Museum

-The Museum of the Big Bend on the Sul Ross campus uses exhibits of Native American artifacts, cultural history, geology, paleontology, and Western art to introduce the visitor to the Big Bend region.
-Subjects include the area's Indian tribes, the Buffalo soldiers, the mining era, the stagecoach, the railroad, and the history of Big Bend National Park.
-The overview includes historic photographs and short videos.
-The building was constructed in 1937 with local stone.
-Funding came from the Texas Centennial Commission and the Works Progress Administration, a federal make-work program during the Depression.

 Media

-In 1985 KVLF-AM, the only radio station licensed in Brewster County, was in Alpine.
-An individual quoted in a Federal Communications Commission report stated that in daylight hours it was possible to get radio from Fort Stockton.
+In 1985, KVLF-AM, the only radio station licensed in Brewster County, was in Alpine.
+An individual quoted in a Federal Communications Commission report stated that in daylight hours, getting radio from Fort Stockton was possible.

-The local daily paper is The Alpine Avalanche which has local news stories and advertisements, and it has almost no coverage of news outside of the area.
-Additionally Sul Ross students publish the Skyline and there is a resort sale publication called The Lajitas Sun.
-An FCC report in 1985 stated that while there was readership in the county for the San Angelo Standard Times and the Odessa American, "The two papers seldom carry articles covering the Alpine area."
+The local daily paper is The Alpine Avalanche, which has local news stories and advertisements, but has almost no coverage of news outside of the area.
+Additionally, Sul Ross students publish the Skyline and a resort sale publication called The Lajitas Sun is published.
+An FCC report in 1985 stated that while readers in the county read the San Angelo Standard Times and the Odessa American, "The two papers seldom carry articles covering the Alpine area."